cardillan/mindcode/doc/syntax/SYNTAX-STRICT-RELAXED.markdown

 - The Relaxed syntax as a whole.
 - Using parentheses around the list of values in list iteration loops: `for i in (1, 2, 3) do ... end;`.
-- Using escaped double quotes in string literals: `"The \"escaped double quotes\"""`.
-String literals shouldn't contain any double quotes at all, as this is not supported in the mlog itself.
+- Using escaped double quotes in string literals: `"The \"escaped double quotes\""`.
+String literals shouldn't contain any double quotes at all, as this is not supported by mlog itself.
 - Kebab-case identifiers: `kebab-case-name`.
 Note that built-in mlog variables, such as `@blast-compound`, will continue to be supported.
 - The `printf` function in language target `ML7A` and earlier.
 (This function is repurposed in the upcoming language target `ML8A`).
 - The `configure` property.
 This name from Mindustry Logic 6 was replaced by `config` in Mindustry Logic 7.